Australian Capital Territory Ambulance Service

 The Australian Capital Territory Ambulance Service (ACTAS) is responsible for providing emergency and non-emergency ambulance services to the ACT community.
 Although existing since 1955 it was established in legislation by the Emergencies Act 2004 (ACT).

-In 2005 ACTAS celebrated its 50th Anniversary of service to the ACT community.
+In 2005 ACTAS celebrated its 50th anniversary of service to the ACT community.
 In 1955 the Canberra Ambulance Service was formally established as a separate entity and is the predecessor to the organisation that exists today.
-From 1935–1955 the provision of ambulance services was done by members of the Fire Service.
+From 1935 to 1955 the provision of ambulance services was done by members of the Fire Service.
 Prior to that volunteer drivers from the Transport Section of the Department of the Interior drove the ambulance, a Model "T" Ford.

 History

 1913–1935: Volunteers from the Transport Section, Department of the Interior

 Medical Officer for the Federal Capital Territory, Dr R M Thomson trained volunteers from work camps in basic first aid.
 A vehicle from Transport Section was provided when required to transport sick or injured workmen.
 The ambulance service in Canberra in the 1920s comprised a sole ambulance vehicle, a "T" model Ford, which was stored in the timber yard adjacent to the Kingston Power House.